torleifg/bookquest/README.md

 ### Run as Docker Compose

-Configure the appropriate gateway for harvesting metadata by editing
+Configure a gateway for harvesting metadata by editing
 ```compose-app.yml```.

 Available options: